bpicolo/php-fmt/README.md

 # php-fmt
-php-fmt is an in-progress code formatter built on top of php-parser, which builds an AST (abstract-syntax-tree) for PHP code. php-parser is the precursor to PHP7s builtin AST, and as such is a very well built bit of code.
+php-fmt is an in-progress code formatter built on top of php-parser, which builds an AST (abstract-syntax-tree) for PHP code.

 As opposed to other parsers, which fix formatting mistakes, php-fmt establishes one true format.
 That is, given equivalent code with any formatting